ian8500/Plane-Spotter/docs/aircraft-database.md

 python manage.py sync_aircraft_database
 ```

 This downloads up to `AIRCRAFT_FEED_MAX_RESULTS` records (default `200`) from the OpenSky aircraft metadata feed and upserts them into the local database.
 Existing registrations are updated with the latest airline, type, and country information.
+Reach for this approach when you need to orchestrate migrations separately (for example as part of a CI workflow) or when you want to run an import with customised flags.

 ## Updating the Feed Configuration